cylondata/twister2/docs/concepts/communication/communication-model.md

 8. Keyed Partition
 9. Keyed Gather

+Dataflow communications are overlaid on top of worker processes using logical ids.

+We support both streaming and batch versions of these operations.

 ### Reduce

 The reduce operation collects data and performs and reduces them in a manner specified by the reduce